Medang Kamulan: Myths

-The kingdom is considered by historians and archaeologiy scholars as semi-mythological, since there is no actual archaeological remnant and historical sources (such as inscriptions) that mentioned about the "Medang Kamulan" kingdom.
-The name of the kingdom appears in a number of Javanese myths, legends, and folklores; such as the legend of Aji Saka, Dewi Sri, Loro Jonggrang, and in a Javanese wayang story mentioning that Medang Kamulan was the kingdom where Batara Guru ruled and created gamelan.
-The Loro Jonggrang legend mentioned that the kingdom was ruled by a king named Prabu Gilingwesi.
+The kingdom is considered by historians and archaeology scholars as semi-mythological, since there is no actual archaeological remnant and historical sources (such as inscriptions) that mentioned about the "Medang Kamulan" kingdom.
+The name of the kingdom appears in a number of Javanese myths, legends, and folklores; such as the legend of Aji Saka, Dewi Sri, Roro Jonggrang, and in a Javanese wayang story mentioning that Medang Kamulan was the kingdom where Batara Guru ruled and created gamelan.
+The Roro Jonggrang legend mentioned that the kingdom was ruled by a king named Prabu Gilingwesi.

 Sundanese tradition

 The Sundanese tradition recognize this kingdom in their legend as the predecessor of the Galuh Kingdom.

 The legend of Aji Saka

 The Aji Saka legend mentioned that the Bledug Kuwu mud volcano in Grobogan Regency was the place where the giant serpent Jaka Linglung appeared before defeating Prabu Dewata Cengkar.
 Also in the legend, Medang Kamulan was ruled by the evil giant king named Prabu Dewata Cengkar.